There are three main steps to providing an accessible and inclusive workplace for people with disability.

 Learn how to develop your Access and Inclusion Plan

-We are proud to launch a new offering to support organisations to successfully scope, consult, develop, and launch an Access and Inclusion Plan (AIP).
+Our Access and Inclusion Plan Master Class offers organisations support to successfully scope, consult, develop, and launch an Access and Inclusion Plan (AIP).

 Read about Westpac’s Accessibility Action Plan.